avillela/nomad-conversions/k0s/README.md

 This little experiment wouldn't have been possible without the help of [Luiz Aoqui](https://github.com/lgfa29).
 For real.
 We did some serious pairing and troubleshooting on this one.
 The code in this folder based on Luiz's work [here](https://gist.github.com/lgfa29/145cc6063c1f491f1e6b3ed010bbcb45).

 ## Run k0s using Docker

+> 🚨🚨 **IMPORTANT NOTE:** Nomad doesn't currently have support for `cgroupsns`, so Luiz, who happens to be a developer on the Nomad team, created a special build for this.
+Note that it's not an official build...yet...maybe?
+You can download the binaries [here](https://github.com/hashicorp/nomad/actions/runs/5312709136).

 This is based on the official k0s docs for [running k0s with Docker](https://docs.k0sproject.io/v1.27.2+k0s.0/k0s-in-docker/#start-k0s).